 What is Alcoholism?

 Alcoholism, more commonly referred to as alcohol use disorder these days, is a chronic brain disease that makes people crave alcohol.
 These people are unable to control their drinking, even when they know that it is causing problems with their health or their daily lives.
+To make matters worse, they can combine it with heroin, marijuana or cocaine for more harmful effects.

 Alcoholism is an addiction, and it changes how your brain works by making it so that drinking is the only thing that makes you feel happy and relaxed.
 This makes it extremely difficult to stop drinking, as alcoholics will experience a range of negative withdrawal symptoms such as illness, depression, anxiety, and more, if they try to stop drinking without proper treatment.